spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 2. In order to facilitate communication between the Palette management platform and the OpenStack controllers installed in the private data center, a Private Cloud Gateway needs to be set up within the environment.

-3. Private Cloud Gateway (PCG) is Palette's on-premise component to enable support for isolated private cloud or data center environments.
+3. Private Cloud Gateway (PCG) is Palette's on-prem component to support isolated private cloud or data center environments.
 Once installed, the PCG registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
 The PCG enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![openstack_cluster_architecture.png](/openstack_cluster_architecture.png)